-Since its likely arrival in the 1830's (Sandlant, 2002), Culex quinquefasciatus has been intercepted at the border on many occasions, and during the 1950's was regularly discovered on flights from Australia and Fiji (Laird, 1996; Laird, 1995).
-Dead individuals have been discovered a number of times on flights from all across the Pacific (Farr, 2000).
+Since its likely arrival in the 1830's (Sandlant, 2002), Culex quinquefasciatus has been intercepted at the border on many occasions and during the 1950's was regularly discovered on flights from Australia and Fiji (Laird, 1996; Laird, 1995).
+Dead individuals have also been discovered several times on flights from all across the Pacific (Farr, 2000).
+Not including specimens found in routine surveillance, since 2001 Culex quinquefasciatus has been detected more than 60 times in suspected interceptions, with most of these detections in relation to containers of goods from overseas and inside Airport buildings (NZB non-published data).
+With many of these detections it may be difficult to ascertain whether the mosquito originated from within New Zealand or from elsewhere.